 Deadpan Snarker: When Senna is actually traveling with the four, she tends to stay quiet, except to occasionally make a sarcastic comment to mock them.

 Christopher is also prone to snarking (especially in the books he narrates).
-Nidhoggr gets a few choice lines in Book 6.
+Nidhoggr gets a few choice lines in Fear the Fantastic.

 Death Glare: Senna's cold, contemptuous looks; she prefers these to express disapproval most of the time, unless she gets really angry.